-In 2016, one woman who is working towards disarmament is Toronto-based hibakusha Setsuko Thurlow, a survivor of the atomic bombing of Hiroshima in 1945 named by the Washington-based Arms Control Association the Arms Control Person of the Year 2015.
-This week she appeared before the UN special nuclear disarmament body the Open Ended Working Group (OEWG) in Geneva to urge the nations gathered there to begin working on a treaty to ban and eliminate nuclear weapons, the deadliest war threat we face.
+In 2016, one woman who is working towards disarmament is Toronto-based hibakusha Setsuko Thurlow, a survivor of the atomic bombing of Hiroshima in 1945.
+She was named by the Washington-based Arms Control Association as the Arms Control Person of the Year 2015.
+This week she appeared before the UN special nuclear disarmament body, the Open Ended Working Group (OEWG), in Geneva to urge the nations gathered there to begin working on a treaty to ban and eliminate nuclear weapons, the deadliest war threat we face.

 Why should we worry, on Mother’s Day, about this issue?
-All of us, each and every one is at greater risk today from nuclear arsenals.
+All of us, each and every one, are at greater risk today from nuclear arsenals.
 Three humanitarian conferences (held in Oslo, Nayarit (Mexico), and Vienna, in 2013 and 2014) established that even a very limited nuclear war would cause catastrophic consequences on a global scale, which humanity could not cope with.

 Currently, 1800 nuclear missiles are kept on launch-ready status and there are still more than 15000 nuclear warheads in the world, most held by the US and Russia, but also some by the UK, France, China, India, Pakistan, Israel, and now North Korea.
 There is always the risk of detonation by accident, technological failure, misreading of warnings, or operational dysfunction at missile bases due to addiction, alcoholism, and mental illness.
 Recent history has seen many dire near misses and accidents that could have been catastrophic.